payallal/sayordie/Readme.md

 Installation Instructions
 ------------------------
 1. After pulling this github repository, import the local repository into Eclipse.
 2. Add M2e plugin in eclipse.
-You can do this by going to Help > Install new software > Maven (m2e))
+You can do this by going to Help > Eclipse Marketplace > Maven.
 3. Once this is done, right click on Sidescroller project that appears under your project navigator.
 Select Run as > Maven Install.
 4. Now, time to set up Google's Speech API!

-If you are Professor Perrault, follow this next step and then skip to step 14.
+If you are Simon Perrault, follow this next step and then skip to step 14.

 5. Find the auth.json file we provided you with as a part of our submission and add it into the Sidescroller folder (you can find it in sayordie > Sidescroller)

-If you are anyone other than Professor Perrault, follow the next few steps before you get to step 14.
+If you're NOT Simon Perrault, follow the next few steps before you get to step 14.

 5. Sign up for a Google Cloud account here: https://cloud.google.com/
 6. Once you're signed up, go to your Google Cloud Console and create a new project.
 Name it as you like!